Creating A Fishbone Diagram: A Detailed Guide

 • Data-Driven Decision Making: Promotes evidence-based analysis over assumptions.

-Example Scenario: A manufacturing company experiences frequent delays in production.
-Using a Fishbone Diagram, they identify causes including inadequate training (People), outdated machinery (Equipment), unclear processes (Process), and temperature fluctuations (Environment).
+Example Scenario: A manufacturing company experiences frequent production delays.
+Using a Fishbone Diagram, they identify causes, including inadequate training (People), outdated machinery (Equipment), unclear processes (Process), and temperature fluctuations (Environment).

 How to Use the Cause-and-Effect Fishbone Diagram